1928 United States presidential election in Minnesota

-This was the last election as of 2020 in which both Otter Tail County and Lake County voted for the same candidate.
+As of 2024, this is the last election in which both Otter Tail County and Lake County voted for the same candidate.
 In 1932, Otter Tail would back Franklin Roosevelt and then vote for every ensuing Republican while Lake would be the sole Minnesota county to back Hoover's re-election bid before rapidly becoming one of the most Democratic counties in the state and never voting Republican again.
+Carlton County would not back a Republican presidential candidate until 2024, and Itasca County until 2016.